Beat-to-Beat Fetal Heart Rate Analysis Using Portable Medical Device and Wavelet Transformation Technique: Clinical measurement, data acquisition and methods

 where RWEER is a representative of Relative Wavelet Energy to Entropy Ratio.

 In this study, RWEER is calculated until level $j=12$ on 215 abdominal fetal heart sound sections.
 85 mother wavelets are investigated to select the most proper one.
 These mother wavelets are $db1, db2, ..., db45$, $sym1, sym2, ..., sym20$, $coif1, ..., coif5$, and $bior1.1, ..., bior6.8$.
 Maximum RWEER for each level is obtained.
-First row of figure \ref{fig:MWI} shows that the highest RWEER happens in level 4.
+First row of Fig. \ref{fig:MWI} shows that the highest RWEER happens in level 4.
 Therefore, level $j = 4$ is chosen.
 In the next step, RWEER is calculated for $ level = 4$ to find the best mother wavelet.
-In figure \ref{fig:MWI} bottom, the shown boxplot depicts the RWEER distribution for each mother wavelet applied on 215 fHS sections.
+In Fig. \ref{fig:MWI} bottom, the shown boxplot depicts the RWEER distribution for each mother wavelet applied on 215 fHS sections.
 Also, red-dashed graph illustrates the execution time for each mother wavelet, and black-dash line displays the ratio of mean to standard deviation for RWEER of all 215 sections.
 Based on this figure, mother wavelet number 74, bior2.2, is chosen to denoise fHS signals.
 It has the highest mean/std ratio and it also is more repeatable than others while its time execution is low.

-To sum up, in this work, decomposition, denoising and reconstruction of fHS signals were performed by the use of $Bior 2.2$ with 4 levels of decomposition.
-An example of a noisy fHS versus denoised fHS is shown in figure \ref{fig:wavthresh} top.
-In this figure, top graph shows 1-second of original fHS signal and bottom graph depicts denoised fHS signal using proposed denoising approach.
+To sum up, in this work, decomposition, denoising and reconstruction of fHS signals were performed by the use of $bior 2.2$ with 4 levels of decomposition.
+An example of a noisy fHS versus denoised fHS is shown in Fig. \ref{fig:wavthresh}.
+In Fig. \ref{fig:wavthresh}(a) 1-second of original fHS signal, and \ref{fig:wavthresh}(b) denoised fHS signal are shown using the proposed denoising approach.
+This will facilitate extracting the S peaks shown in \ref{fig:wavthresh}(c).